Jump to topic

 Speedballing significantly increases the risk of overdose.
 Most fatal overdoses occur when someone uses more than one substance at a time.

 Fatal slowing of the breathing can result when the stimulating effects of cocaine wear off.
 Once these effects wear off, the full effects of heroin are experienced.

 Additionally, the effects of each drug may be muted when someone speedballs.
 This false sense of sobriety may result in frequent re-dosing.
 This could eventually lead to overdosing.

-Cocaine and heroin are two of the top ten drugs most frequently used in overdose deaths in the United States.Centers for Disease Control and Prevention, 2018
+Heroin and cocaine overdose are two of the top ten most common causes of overdose deaths in the United States.Centers for Disease Control and Prevention, 2018

 Real Teens Ask About Speedballs, National Institute on Drug Abuse (NIDA), 2020, https://teens.drugabuse.gov/blog/post/real-teens-ask-about-speedballs

 Drugs Most Frequently Involved in Drug Overdose Deaths: United States, 2011–2016, National Vital Statistics Reports, Centers for Disease Control and Prevention, 2018, https://www.cdc.gov/nchs/data/nvsr/nvsr67/nvsr67_09-508.pdf